-Line 1 - Enter the number of employees who perform administrative and support functions in New York State for each date specified for the current tax year.
-Add the number of these employees on each date (include 0 dates) occurring during the current tax year to obtain the average number of employees for the current tax year.
+Line 4 - Enter the number of employees who perform administrative and support functions in New York State for each date specified for the current tax year.
+Add the number of these employees on each date (include 0 dates) occurring during the current tax year to obtain the total number of employees for the current tax year.
+Divide the total by four to obtain the average number of employees for the current tax year.